 Whilst there is a cost to restructuring current arrangements, in most cases, the expense of planning ahead will be far outweighed by the benefits of the ultimate tax relief that can be achieved.

 The content of this article is for general information only.
-For further information on Inheritance Tax planning, please contact Louise Agnew.
+It is not, and should not be taken as, legal advice.
+If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at June 2017.